Battle of Fort Anne Summary

 The Battle of Fort Anne was a minor military engagement between the United States and Britain that took place on July 8, 1777, during the Saratoga Campaign of the American Revolutionary War.
 After the British captured Fort Ticonderoga and Skenesborough, American forces fled to several locations, including Fort Anne.
 The British pursued them to the fort, where the Americans attacked their camp on July 8.
 During the battle, the Americans were tricked into taking refuge in the fort and then decided to retreat to Fort Edward.

-Quick Facts About the Battle of Fort Anne
+Battle of Fort Anne Facts

 - Date Started: The Battle of Fort Anne started on Tuesday, July 8, 1777.